3 Powerful Copywriting Tactics To Make You A Better Blogger

 Adam does a great job at being ultra-specific in his blog titles.
 Just take a look at some of his popular posts:

-10 Time-Saving Blogging Tools to Keep You Organized – It’s a list post so this immediately tells you how many tools you’ll read about, and it’s specifically for bloggers.
+8 Best Blogging Platforms: Free & Paid Options Compared – It’s a list post so this immediately tells you how many tools you’ll read about, and it’s specifically for bloggers.

 How To Grow Your Blog’s Audience (And Keep It) – This is a how-to post, which tells a reader they will learn exactly how to do something.
 For this blog title, it’s specific to growing and keeping your blog audience, something every blogger craves.